 LAB MEDIA: Figure 5.
 Video Editor: Emphasize the 124 s image.

-After approximately 10 minutes, glutamate was applied to the cut surface, causing a rapid, local increase of cytosolic calcium ion concentration and signal propagation to distal leaves [1].
+After approximately 10 minutes, glutamate was applied to the cut surface, causing a rapid, local increase in the concentration of cytosolic calcium and then propagation of this signal to distal leaves [1].

 LAB MEDIA: Movie S4.mp4.